Sebastix/crypto-dca/README.md

-# Automated Crypto DCA tool for multiple exchanges
+# Work in progress - Automated cryptocurrency DCA tool

-_Please be aware this is beta software.
+_Please be aware this is work in progress software.
 Test thoroughly with small amounts of money at first.
 This software is provided "as is" and comes without warranty.
 See [LICENSE](LICENSE)._

-## This is a fork of Bitcoin DCA tool
+## This is a fork of Bitcoin DCA tool made by Jorijn
 Forked from https://github.com/Jorijn/bitcoin-dca
-I made this fork to support multiple assets from the Kraken exchange.
+I made this fork to support buying multiple assets from the Kraken exchange.

 ## Requirements
 * You need to have an account on a supported exchange;
 * You need to have Docker installed: https://docs.docker.com/get-docker/;
-* You need to have an API key active on a supported exchange.
+* You need to have an API key.
 It needs **read**, **trade** and **withdraw** permission.

 ## Supported Exchanges
 | Exchange | URL | Currencies |